Service Dogs of Virginia Application Process

 - SDV will review your application and when it is complete, will call you to arrange a time for you to come to our training center for a formal interview.
 The purpose of the interview is three-fold: we will have a face-to-face meeting to increase our knowledge about you, you will meet some of our dogs-in-training, and you can ask questions about our programs.

 - SDV contacts your references.

 - You demonstrate the ability to pay for the daily expenses of caring for a dog, including, but not limited to, food, vet care, heartworm medication, and replacement equipment.
 See estimate of expenses for more information.

 - SDV will determine whether you would benefit from one of our service dogs and will notify you with the decision as to whether a Service Dog is appropriate.

 - After you are approved for a service dog, you may be required to return to SDV to meet several potential dogs.

 It costs SDV approximately $40,000 to purchase, raise, train, place and provide follow-up training and assistance for each service dog.
 This cost is NOT passed on to our clients.
 We endeavor to provide the most “perfect” match of a dog with a client.
 When a suitable dog has been identified, we will contact you regarding participation in transfer camp.
-The dog remains the property of SDV if transfer camp is not completed.
+The dog remains the property of SDV if Transfer Camp is not completed.
 For successful clients, ownership is granted after one year and successful passing of the re-certification test annually as long as the client has the dog.
 Candidates who are unable to complete the transfer camp and/or the public access test will not be placed with a dog.